 I think the descriptions “watered down Kahlua” and “not horrible but not good” are probably the most apt.
 The Apothic Brew is certainly different but it’s not disgusting.

-It’s definitely tailored to people who are more cold brew fans than wine drinkers but it does have potential for experimentation with wine-based cocktails (a la the Red Russian).
+The wine’s definitely targeting cold brew fans more than wine drinkers.
+However, it does have potential for experimentation with wine-based cocktails (a la the Red Russian).

 Ideally for its quality level, the Apothic Brew should be priced more inline with the $7-9 regular Apothic Red Blend or the $8-10 “hard cold brews” in the market but expect to pay a premium for its marketing budget with the wine priced in the $14-18 range.